telerik/kendo-cloud-integration/AzureFaceAPI/README.md

 ### Configuration

-To successfully authenticate with the Face API service, peform the following simple steps:
+To successfully authenticate with the Face API service, perform the following simple steps:

 * Copy the azure-faceapi-integration template.
 * Replace the `subscriptionKey` value with your valid subscription key that is obtained from Azure.